Your Swedish pension and how to understand the “orange envelope”

 Have you figured out your Swedish pension yet?
 In the next few weeks, 6.7 million people in Sweden will receive their “orange envelope” – which is your pension statement.
 Every other person will be worried by the envelope and many do not even open it.
 But this approach won’t get your more pension.
 The Swedish news paper Dagens Nyheter called the Pension Agency and asked them to help out with a little guide to the "orange envelope."

-If the pension statement gives you the creeps, and you can only manage one thing in the orange envelope, then you should focus on the forecast on page five, says Arne Paulsson at the Pension Agency.
+If the pension statement gives you the creeps, and you can only manage one thing in the orange envelope, then you should focus on the forecast on page five in your Swedish pension statement, says Arne Paulsson at the Pension Agency.

-The prognosis is very uncertain if you are 30 years old or younger but it can give you an idea of how much you will receive in retirement.
-The closer to retirement you are, the more accurate the forecast is and this is the to really think about when to retire, says Arne Paulsson.
+The prognosis in your Swedish pension statement is very uncertain if you are 30 years old or younger but it can give you an idea of how much you will receive in retirement.
+The closer to retirement you are, the more accurate the forecast is and this is the time to really think about when to retire, says Arne Paulsson.

 He also points out that none of the information in the envelope actually affects your pension.
-However, what DOES affect it are things like deciding to work full time instead of part time, paying taxes on your salary or woring beyond the age of 65.
-So basically – stop worrying, open the orange envelope and get your knowledge on.
+However, what does affect it are things like deciding to work full time instead of part time, paying taxes on your salary or working beyond the age of 65.
+So basically – stop worrying, open the orange envelope and increase your knowledge.

 So how do you actually read your Swedish pension information?

-The first page displayes the pension triangle.
-The base section of the triangle indicates the public pension – the pension you get from the state.
-Below the triangle you find Three boxes which show how much you earned for your retirement this year, how much you have saved in total and how much money you are expected to receive when you retire.
+The first page displays the pension triangle.
+The base represent the Publix pension you receive from the state.
+Below the triangle, three boxes show how much you earned for your retirement this year, your total savings and how much money you are expected to receive when you retire.

-The second page is about something called “pensionsrätter”.
-Which basically means the Money that has been paid in to your pension during the year.
+The second page of your Swedish pension statement is about something called “pensionsrätter”.
+Which basically means the money that employers and individuals pay into you pension during the year.
 One part is “inkomstpension” which you do not manage yourself, and the other part is called “premiepension” wich you are free to manage yourself.
-Make sure that you check on what basis “pensionsrätten” is based on.
-You should note that in addition to your normal income, you have the right to pension from parental, unemployment and sickness benefits.
+Make sure that you check on what forms the basis of your “pensionsrätten”.
+You should note that in addition to your normal income, you have the right to pension earnings from parental, unemployment and sickness benefits.

 Here you also get information about inheritance profits.
-The pension from those who passed away before they could withdraw their pensions are allocated each year to the survivors.
+The system allocates these pensions each year to surviving pension savers.
 This is nothing you can influence either.

-The fourth page focuses on the premium pension, (PPM).
+The fourth page focuses on the premium pension, (PPM), an important part of the Swedish pension system.
 This is the small part you can influence yourself by selecting funds and stocks.
 Here you see where your PPM money is invested and how much you pay in fees.
 Of course, you also see the value increase in percent.
 Are you dissatisfied with the results?
 Change funds.
-Those who do not make a choice will have this section of their pensions placed with Sjunde AP–fondens Såfa which has a low fee and a usually steady development.
+Those who do not make a choice will have this section of their pensions placed with Sjunde AP–fondens Såfa which has a low fee and usually steady development.

-The last page is your future prognosis based on which age you choose to retire.
-This part of the prognosis usually intrests people as it is easy to see how much more you get if you work a few years extra.
+The last page is your future prognosis based on the age you choose to retire.
+This part of the prognosis usually interests people as it is easy to see how much more you get if you work a few extra years within the Swedish pension system.

 For more information, visit the Pension Agency and choose the language of your choice.